-Disturbed samples (further discussed in Section 3.2.4) are generally obtained to determine the soil type, gradation, classification, consistency, density, moisture content, presence of contaminants and the like.
+Disturbed samples (further discussed in Section 3.2.4) are generally obtained to determine index properties of soils, the soil type, gradation, classification, plasticity index, consistency, minimum and maximum density, natural moisture content, presence of contaminants and the like.
 Disturbed samples from deep geotechnical investigation are typically recovered from machine-drilled boreholes.
 Other methods for obtaining disturbed samples include hand excavation or augering, window sampling, and collection of materials from machine-excavated test pits.
-Samples recovered from any of these methods, including drilling, are considered 'disturbed' because the sampling process modifies the in situ structure and stress state of the soil.
+Samples recovered from any of these methods, including drilling, are considered 'disturbed' because the sampling process modifies the in situ structure and density of the soil.

-2.4.2.5 Undisturbed Sampling
+2.4.2.5 High Quality ('Undisturbed') Sampling

-Undisturbed samples (further discussed in Section 3.2.4) are used to assess the in situ strength, compressibility, natural moisture content, unit weight, permeability and stratigraphy of subsurface soils.
-Undisturbed samples are typically recovered from machine-drilled boreholes using specialised samplers, and though such samples are designated as 'undisturbed,' in reality they are disturbed to varying degrees.
+High quality samples (further discussed in Section 3.2.4) are used to assess the in situ strength, compressibility, natural moisture content, unit weight, permeability and stratigraphy of subsurface soils.
+High quality ('undisturbed') samples are typically recovered from machine-drilled boreholes using specialised samplers, and though such samples are designated as 'undisturbed', in reality they are disturbed to varying degrees.